theobytes/smartblog/content/blog/django-and-react.md

 path: django-and-react
 tag: django
 date: 2020-03-17T00:36:36.585Z
-title: Django and React using GraphQL API to create a blog
+title: Django and React Gatsby using GraphQL API to create a blog
 description: >-
-  Django and react js can be used to create full-stack web application.
-Let's create a project and configure our django to run with react js as the frontend layer.
+  Django and react gatsby js can be used to create full-stack web application.
+  Let's create a blog website project and configure our django to run with react js as the frontend layer.
 We'll be using GraphQL as our API query language.
 ---
-This post is on how to structure your django and react js project.
-If you have problems integrating [django](https://clouditate.com/django-postgresql-and-docker-setup-linux/) and react then you've come to the right place.
-This simple yet comprehensive tutorial with teach you to build web apps with django and react.
+Learn how to structure your django and react js project.
+If you have problems integrating [django](https://clouditate.com/django-postgresql-and-docker-setup-linux/) and react gatsby js then you've come to the right place.
+This simple yet comprehensive tutorial with teach you to build web apps with django and react js from scratch.

 ## Django Graphene and React